skylerto/chef_jenkins/README.md

 # Jenkins Ruby

-basically, it's jenkinsci/blueocean + a ruby install and a json gem
+basically, it's jenkins, a ruby install, a json gem, and the ChefDK